 |Award granted||Graduate Diploma of Coaching and Counselling|

-Two years (2 units per Trimester 1 and 2) or part-time equivalent
+Two years part-time (2 units per Trimester 1 and 2)

 |Deakin course code||H677|

 - Career opportunities

 - Course rules

 Deakin’s Graduate Diploma of Coaching and Counselling extends the knowledge acquired throughout the graduate certificate program to provide advanced level learning and skill acquisition.
 Throughout the course you will develop flexible high-level independent judgement, as well as professional planning and implementation skills appropriate for working professionally in a coaching and counselling role.

 You will also acquire a personalised range of business and marketing tools relevant to a start-up business venture which is particularly relevant for those wishing to establish a business as a professional coach or pursue further qualifications as a counsellor.